Clamb94/RAASConfig/README.md

 | INIBUILDS A306F         	|      ✅     	|       ✅      	| ❌          	|      	|
 | PROSIM B738             	|      ✅     	| ❌            	| ❌          	|      	|

+Are you missing your favourite aircraft?
+Feel free to send a request on our Discord!

 ## Available Callouts

 ### Ground Operations